Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

 ## Graph Execution Model

-1. Use the following command to run AI Engine simulator:
+1. Use the following command to run an AI Engine simulator:

     ```
     make aiesim